 The Patient and Health Professional Perspectives

-From the health professional perspective, there were a number of elements in each of the groupings seen in table 1 that were considered by the team to be of particular importance for Michael to move forward in the Rehab Cycle.
+From the perspective of the rehabilitation team, there were a number of elements in each of the groupings seen on table 1 that were considered by the team to be of particular importance for Michael to move forward in the Rehab-Cycle®.
 Of special relevance were his environmental and personal factors, many of which acted as resources and facilitators for his rehabilitation.
-These factors may not always be initially clear and can be elucidated through either the health professional or patient perspectives.
-In Michael’s case, it was obvious to the health care team that he possessed quite a number of facilitating factors from different components that could contribute to realistic goal-setting.
+It was obvious to the rehabilitation team that Michael possessed quite a number of facilitating factors across different functioning components that could contribute to realistic goal-setting.
 These included, for instance, his living situation, coping strategies, motivation, athleticism, overall fitness and support of family and friends:

-- From the personal factors, his desire for independence and learning and his orientation around goals and recognition of his limits all helped to inform and direct the goal-setting.
-Additionally, his age and athleticism were important factors.
+- With regard to personal factors, Michael's desire for independence and learning as well as his goal-oriented thinking and recognition of his limits all helped to inform and direct the rehabilitation goal-setting process.
+Additionally, his age and athleticism were important factors as well.

-- With respect to functioning, Michael had an above-average ability to acquire new skills and exceptional movement above the level of T3.
+- In terms of functioning, Michael had an above-average ability to acquire new skills and exceptional movement above the level of T3.

-- Also aspects of his environment, both physical (a manual wheelchair, wheelchair accessible health center and health insurance coverage) and social (support from his parents, girlfriend, extended circle of friends and health professionals), facilitated the rehabilitation process.
+- Also aspects of his environment, both physical (i.e. manual wheelchair, wheelchair-accessible health centre and health insurance coverage) and social (i.e. support from his parents, girlfriend, extended circle of friends and health professionals), facilitated the rehabilitation process.

-It was understood that these resources and environmental factors could be harnessed by both Michael and his health care team, and would frame Michael's rehabilitation.
+It was understood that these resources and environmental factors could be harnessed by both Michael and his rehabilitation team, and that these factors would frame Michael's rehabilitation.

-For the final part of the assessment, the results of the health professional’s tests and examinations were matched with the corresponding values of the International Classification of Functioning, Disability and Health (ICF) qualifiers in order to generate an ICF Functioning profile (see table 2).This profile could later be used as a reference for outcome evaluations.
-Michael’s functioning status was assessed 12 weeks following the accident and included all of those ICF categories 14 that were relevant for describing Michael's functioning and intervention planning.
+For the final part of the assessment, the results of the clinical tests and examinations were matched with the corresponding values of the International Classification of Functioning, Disability and Health (ICF) qualifiers in order to generate an ICF functioning profile.